 \subsection{GPU based RANSAC:}

-To compare the classic pose estimation method and our developed method a classic RANSAC is implemented using Open3D \cite{Zhou2018}.
+To compare our developed method with classic pose estimation methods the RANSAC implemented in Open3D \cite{Zhou2018} is used.
+ICP \cite{arun1987least} is then used for refinement.
 However, as the RANSAC method is running on the CPU a significant increase in run-time occurs.
 To decrease the run-time a RANSAC has also been implemented on the GPU using PyTorch \cite{Paszke_PyTorch_An_Imperative_2019}.

 The GPU based RANSAC is implemented as a Coarse-to-Fine RANSAC, with five iterations.
 Initially, 1000 poses are computed using the Kabsch \cite{kabsch1976solution} algorithm on triplets sampled from the matches.
-The poses are then sorted according to the amount of inliers based on matches.
-And additional requirement is that the normal vector between matches cannot be higher than 30 degrees.
-This is to ensure that the backside of models are not matched.
+The poses are then sorted according to the amount of inlying matches.
+An additional requirement is that the normal vector between matches cannot be larger than 30 degrees.
+This ensures that only the parts of the object pointing towards the camera are matched.

 The best scoring pose is then selected, and further refinement is performed.
-The pose is refined by computing the Kabsch using only matches within the inlier distance.
-Further refinement is obtained by gradually decreasing the inlier distance.
-The distance is decreased by dividing by 2, 3, 4 and 5.
-As the RANSAC includes refinement, ICP is not used for the GPU based RANSAC.
+The pose is refined by computing Kabsch using only matches within the inlier distance.
+By gradually decreasing the inlier distance the pose is iteratively refined.
+As this method includes refinement, ICP \cite{arun1987least} is not used for the GPU based RANSAC.